The Truth About Oxytocin AKA The Love Hormone

 Commenting on their findings, researcher R. Alberto Travagli said that this could prove particularly useful when it comes to tackling gastrointestinal disorders in women.
 "Women are more vulnerable to stress and stress-related pathologies, such as anxiety and depression, and report a higher prevalence in gastrointestinal disorders," he explained.

-"Our previous studies showed that vagal neural circuits are organised differently in males versus females," he added – although, interestingly, the new research doesn’t mention either women or female rats.
+"Our previous studies showed that vagal neural circuits are organized differently in males versus females," he added – although, interestingly, the new research doesn’t mention either women or female rats.

 “